jschaefer619/Parler_Network_Analysis/README.md

 Currently, the prototype is in the early stages of development.
 I am using the D3 library to implement my online network.
 There were many near 'plug and play' online network analysis tools out there, but D3 strikes a nice balance of high and low level tools for me to implement the network as I see fit.
 In many ways, it is the 'industry standard' for general purpose data visualization.
 There is a bit of learning curve, however.

-Sending and recieving requests is something that I both excited for and dread.
+Sending and receiving requests is something that I both excited for and dread.
 I have had some experience managing the website/server interactions, so I am excited to revist and continue to develop those skills.

 ### Reflections

-This project is still very early in lifecycle.
+This project is still very early in its lifecycle.
 But despite the difficulties of this quarter (and of the entire past year, frankly), I feel as though this project has developed my digital humanities skills considerably.

-The most rewarding part of this project, thus far, is working with ambigious data.
-Though I still have have improvements to make the .hmtl parsing process, it was rewarding to take a vast amoung of unstructered information and make something useable from it.
+The most rewarding part of this project, thus far, is working with ambiguous data.
+Though I still have have improvements to make the .hmtl parsing process, it was rewarding to take a vast amoung of unstructured information and make something useable from it.
 After these improvements and some more checks for the data's integrity, I am going to reach out to other media organizations and online communities with this dataset.

 Implementation excites me.
 Though I know I will run into barriers, developing my d3 skills and skills with web/database relations will be useful in the future.